davidfrisch/UNIFR_API_EPUCK/docs/first_steps.rst

 Welcome to the UNIFR API e-puck's documentation.

-unifr_epi_epuck is a simple wrapper API that let you control a real or simulated epuck robot.
+unifr_epi_epuck is a simple API wrapper that lets you control a real or simulated e-puck robot.
-Please find below the instructions to get started with the API.
+Please find below the instructions to get started with the API using Python3.

-Submitted by: David Frischer
+Submitted by: David Roman Frischer

 Supervisor: Dr. Julien Nembrini

 github : https://github.com/davidfrisch/UNIFR_API_EPUCK